PIGWEB-EU/FAIR-guidelines/README.md

 ### Making Data Accessible

-In principle, once a dataset has been found by the user, it should be available and obtainable (usually meaning downloadable) for re-use.
+In principle, once a dataset has been found by the user, it should be available and obtainable (usually meaning downloadable) for reuse.
 Even if the access to the dataset itself may be restricted, it is important that at least the metadata of the dataset is available.
 Firstly, the existence of the dataset is then documented for all, which increases the transparency of research.
-Secondly, the license information provided as part of the metadata could clarify the conditions for obtaining and re-using the data.
+Secondly, the license information provided as part of the metadata could clarify the conditions for obtaining and reusing the data.
 Additionally, the available metadata provides a possibility to obtain further information about the dataset or even contact the creator directly and possibly circumvent restrictions and negotiate access.